h-croser/soft3202-assignment2/readme.md

 #### Flyweight

-- Flyweight Factory: spfea.products.ProductDataFlyweightFactory
+- Client: spfea.SPFEAFacade
+- ConcreteFlyweight: arrays of doubles
   - Only the Factory component of the Flyweight pattern is necessary.
 The Flyweight object itself is unnecessary because there is no extrinsic state within the data and there are no shared operations beyond the double array methods
-  - SPFEAFacade.getAllProducts() now calls ProductDataFlyweightFactory.getProductDataFlyweight() for each ProductImpl attribute
+- Flyweight Factory: spfea.products.ProductDataFlyweightFactory

 ### Too Many Orders

+#### Bridge

+- Client: spfea.SPFEAFacade
+- Abstraction: ordering.Order
+  - RefinedAbstraction: spfea.ordering.OrderImpl
+- Implementor: spfea.ordering.DescriptionImplementor
+  - ConcreteImplementor: spfea.ordering.BasicDescriptionImplementor
+- Implementor: spfea.ordering.DiscountImplementor
+  - ConcreteImplementor: spfea.ordering.BulkDiscountImplementor
+  - ConcreteImplementor: spfea.ordering.FlatDiscountImplementor
+- Implementor: spfea.ordering.InvoiceDataImplementor
+  - ConcreteImplementor: spfea.ordering.BusinessInvoiceDataImplementor
+  - ConcreteImplementor: spfea.ordering.PersonalInvoiceDataImplementor

+All implementations of Order previously in the spfea.ordering package were removed as they are now redundant

 ### Bulky Contact Method